emanom/nextjs-chat-vc/responses.md

 * Example: Personalising content based on user location.

-### **Serverless Functions**
+### **Serverless functions**

-* Use Case: When you need scalable backend functions that adjust resource consumption based on traffic demands.
+* Use case: When you need scalable backend functions that adjust resource consumption based on traffic demands.
 Serverless Functions are useful for scenarios where you need a flexible runtime environment that can handle various backend processes efficiently.
 * Benefits:
     * Prevents failures during peak hours.
     * Reduces costs during low activity periods.
 * Example: Handling API requests that require backend processing.

-### **Edge Middleware**
+### **Edge middleware**

-* Use Case: When you need to modify requests before they reach your site or before the cache is hit.
+* Use case: When you need to modify requests before they reach your site or before the cache is hit.
 Edge Middleware is highly effective for A/B testing, geolocation, and security enhancements like bot protection and quick, secure sign-ons.
 It allows for modifications at the edge, reducing the need for client-side scripts and improving overall performance
 * Benefits:
     * Executes before a request is processed, allowing for request modifications.
     * Effective for personalising statically generated content.